 Well, take that perspective in the realm of those who sign up for your email newsletter.
 They’re not just entering your virtual space, but verifying interest in stopping by again.

-Turns out that the welcome message is one of the best-performing email automations.
-We could reference a lot of stats, but ponder just this one: they convert at 9.4 times higher the rate than the typical email.
+Turns out that welcome emails are one of the best-performing email automations.
+We could reference a lot of stats, but ponder just this one: they convert at 9.4 times higher the rate than the regular email newsletter.

 That registers as a nice cha-ching to my ears.
-If you want to get in on that and need support to get rolling — or have grander ambitions to welcome newcomers with a more elaborate series — then this post is for you.
+If you want to get in on that and need support to get rolling — or have grander ambitions to welcome newcomers with a more elaborate automation series (highly advisable) — then this post is for you.
 I’m covering:

-- Three different welcome message types to get started
+- Three different welcome email types to get started

 - Welcome email automation examples to inspire